synt7x/SandGate/README.md

 There are a few methods, these decide how an HTTP request will act.
 Some of these methods will give information, files, text, such as `GET` and `HEAD`, while others send information and instructions to and from such as `POST`, `PUT`, `DELETE`, and `PATCH`. *(Note that there are more methods in existance)*

-Currently, Sandgate only supports `GET` requests.
+Currently, Sandgate only supports `GET`, `POST`, `PUT`, and `DELETE` requests.
 This will change in the future because Sandgate is quite new.

 #### 📥 GET Requests
 The `GET` handler in Sandgate is just the function `gate.get()`.
 The first input is the URL path, and the second input is the callback.
 The callback has two inputs in this order: `request` to handle the inputs from the request, and `response` to send data back to the client.
 So it would look like this